To continue with online purchase, please add required Merchant account to your shopping cart.View Merchant Account

 What happens behind the scenes during a credit card transaction?

-You need a secure way to handle credit and debit card transactions across all your sales channels, from the storefront to the street to the web.
-Fortunately, you have options.
+Payment processing is a secure way to handle credit and debit card transactions across all your sales channels, from the storefront to the street to the web.

 A cardholder swipes a card’s magnetic stripe, inserts its chip into a terminal, or uses its chip to exchange data with a card reader.
 The merchant submits the transaction to a payment processor.